Gavin's Site

 General Setup

-I have Steam installed via programs.steam.enable, but I have a seperate user account for video games (that is not an admin account).
-I use KDE 6 on Wayland, with an RTX 2080 with the open nvidia drivers.
-I also don't use Home Manager, so there are a few workarounds.
+I have Steam installed via programs.steam.enable, but I have a separate user account for video games (that is not an admin account).
+I use KDE 6 on Wayland, with fairly little customization to the base desktop environment.
+I also don't use Home Manager, so there are a few workarounds that I use to make up for some of that functionality.

 My headset is a Valve Index with the Knuckles controllers, but the V1 base stations (the ones that came with the HTC Vive).